zeldi100/resampling_and_ensemble_learning/README.md

-# Resampling and Ensemble Learning (for predicting credit risk )
+# Resampling and Ensemble Learning - for predicting credit risk

 Apply various Resampling and Ensemble Learning techniques, by using imbalanced-learn and Scikit-learn libraries, to build and evaluate machine learning models to predict credit risk.

 ## Background
----

 Credit and loan service offerings online has increased a lot in the past few years, e.g. mortgages, student loans and these services are offered without using a bank.
 To mitigate the risk, machine learning techniques have been applied through models that can be used to predict credit risk.</br>

 Credit risk is an inherently imbalanced classification problem (the number of good loans is much larger than the number of at-risk loans), so different techniques have been employed for training and evaluating models with imbalanced classes.
 The imbalanced-learn and Scikit-learn libraries are used to build and evaluate models as part of this exercise, using the two techniques Resampling and Ensemble Learning.

 ## Resampling
----

 For resampling, the imbalanced learn library was used to resample the data and then using the resampled data to build and evaluate logistic regression classifiers.
 The following models were compared: